afrogenesurvive/duel_tactics/README.md

 ## What is it??

-- Grid based tactics game about melee dueling.
+- Isometric grid based tactics game about melee dueling.
 - Timing, direction and board position are of the utmost importance in securing a win.

-### Features:
+## Features:

 - 8 way gird based movement
 - Attacking, defending, strafed movement